A unifying approach to tropicalization: Introduction

 \subsection{History}

+Let us begin with a historical outline of tropical geometry, in order to explain the relevance of our results.

-In spite of the early works of Bergman (\cite{Bergman71}) and Bieri and Groves (\cite{Bieri-Groves84}), tropical geometry became an active research area only 15 years ago when it became clear that the combinatorial nature of tropical varieties could be used to study their classical counterparts; for instance, see Mikhalkin's celebrated computation of Gromov-Witten invariants (\cite{Mikhalkin05}).
+In spite of the early works of Bergman (\cite{Bergman71}) and Bieri and Groves (\cite{Bieri-Groves84}), tropical geometry became an active research area only in the early 2000s when it became clear that the combinatorial nature of tropical varieties could be used to study their classical counterparts; for instance, see Mikhalkin's celebrated computation of Gromov-Witten invariants (\cite{Mikhalkin05}).

 Let $k$ be a field and $X$ a closed subvariety of the torus $(k^\times)^n$.
 From its early days on, the tropicalization $\Trop(X)$ along a logarithmic valuation $v:k^\times\to \R$ was equally understood as an amoeba, as the corner locus of its defining polynomials and as the coordinatewise evaluation of seminorms extending $v$ (\cite{Bieri-Groves84}, \cite{Einsiedler-Kapranov-Lind06}).
 It was known that $\Trop(X)$ can be endowed with the structure of a finite polyhedral complex in $\R^n$, whose top dimensional polyhedra carry weights that satisfy a certain balancing condition (\cite{Bieri-Groves84}, \cite{Speyer05}).
-It was also clear that the tropicalization of $X$ could be compactified via an embedding of $(k^\times)^n$ into a toric variety (\cite{Mikhalkin00}, \cite{Nishinou-Siebert06}, \cite{Speyer05}).
+It was also clear that the tropicalization of $X$ could be compactified via an embedding of $(k^\times)^n$ into a complete toric variety (\cite{Mikhalkin00}, \cite{Nishinou-Siebert06}, \cite{Speyer05}).

 However, it took some years till this knowledge found a clear formulation in the independent works of Kajiwara (\cite{Kajiwara08}) and Payne (\cite{Payne09}) who defined the tropicalization of a closed subvariety $X$ of a toric variety along a nonarchimedean valuation as a quotient of the Berkovich space of $X$, which can be understood as a stack quotient (\cite{Ulirsch14}).